Am I allowed to work while I am in the United States?

 Saint Martin’s University to cover you, please bring proof of

-health insurance waiver to the International student advisor and
+coverage to the International student advisor and admissions

-Important: If a waiver is not received within the
+Important: If proof of coverage is not received

-first four weeks of classes each semester, it will be assumed that
+within the first four weeks of classes each semester, it will be

-you wish to be covered by the University’s insurance.
-Please apply
+assumed that you wish to be covered by the University’s insurance.

 I don’t think I will be able to complete my degree before my I-20 end